 The Key Equation: Quantity Theory of Money

-The Quantity Theory of Money links the money supply to the economy’s overall price level through how fast money moves via this equation:
+The Quantity Theory of Money links the money supply to the economy's overall price level through the velocity of money:

 Learn more about the Quantity Theory of Money